Joshua Kimmich: International career

-On 7 June 2024, Kimmich was named in Germany's squad for UEFA Euro 2024.
-In September 2024, he was appointed as captain of the German national team.
+On 7 June 2024, Kimmich was named in Julian Nagelsmann's Germany squad for UEFA Euro 2024.
+In September 2024, he was appointed as captain of the German national team, succeeding previous captain and Bayern teammate Manuel Neuer.
 On 4 June 2025, Kimmich played his 100th match with the German national team against Portugal in the 2024–25 UEFA Nations League, in which he assisted Florian Wirtz's goal.